evolvingstuff/vdw2/content/posts/reduce-chance-of-falling-with-800-iu-of-vitamin-d-european-food-safety-authority.md

 ## See also VitaminDWiki

-* <a href="/posts/overview-fractures-and-falls-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Fractures and Falls and Vitamin D">Overview Fractures and Falls and Vitamin D</a> 800 IU is the very bare minimum amount
+* [Overview Fractures and Falls and Vitamin D](/posts/overview-fractures-and-falls-and-vitamin-d) 800 IU is the very bare minimum amount

 * [Seniors need at least 4,000 IU vitamin D, no test needed – Consensus Jan 2014](/posts/seniors-need-at-least-4000-iu-vitamin-d-no-test-needed-consensus)